Guardians vs. Brewers Player Props Betting Odds

 Kwan Stats

-- Steven Kwan has put up 78 hits with 18 doubles, two triples, two home runs and 35 walks.
-He has driven in 25 runs with 11 stolen bases.
+- Steven Kwan has 79 hits with 18 doubles, two triples, two home runs, 35 walks and 25 RBI.
+He's also stolen 11 bases.

-- Kwan takes a six-game streak with at least one hit into this contest.
-In his last 10 games he is batting .300 with three doubles, a triple, two walks and five RBI.
+- Kwan has picked up at least one hit in seven games in a row.
+During his last 10 games he is hitting .293 with two doubles, a triple, a walk and five RBI.

 Kwan Recent Games